-Pilotage Direction No 3
+Pilotage Direction No 4

-- 1. Brightlingsea Harbour Commissioners (a competent harbour authority within the meaning of the Pilotage Act 1987), in the exercise of their powers under section 7 of that Act, direct that pilotage shall in all circumstances be compulsory for: - a. all vessels of 60 metres or greater in overall length navigating within Brightlingsea Creek defined by an imaginary line drawn between Bateman's tower, on the north shore of Brightlingsea Creek, and the Martello Tower at Point Clear on the south shore of Brightlingsea Creek. - b.
-All vessels of 50 metres or greater in overall length navigating within the River Colne upstream of an imaginary line between Bateman's Tower on the north shore of Brightlingsea Creek and Mersea Stone Point on the eastern tip of Mersea Island. - 2.
+- 1. Brightlingsea Harbour Commissioners (a competent harbour authority within the meaning of the Pilotage Act 1987), in the exercise of their powers under section 7 of that Act, direct that pilotage shall in all circumstances be compulsory for: - a.
+All vessels of 50 metres or greater in overall length, navigating within the River Colne or any subsidiary Creek or River, upstream of the Colne No 9 Buoy. - b.
+All vessels carrying marine pollutants in bulk or IMDG Class 1 over 10Kgs. - c.
+All passenger vessels of Classes I, II & II(A). - d.
+Tugs and Tows greater than 40m total length or 10m total beam. - 2.
 A vessel for which pilotage is compulsory shall take aboard or land a pilot in the vicinity of No 9 Buoy (51°46.92'N 001°01.15'E).
 In adverse weather conditions a more sheltered location may be advised at the time. - 3.
-This direction does not apply to any vessel under the control of a Master or First Mate holding a Pilotage Exemption Certificate issued by Brightlingsea Harbour Commissioners.
-A Master or First Mate with a Pilotage Exemption Certificate will assume the duties imposed upon pilots by the Merchant Shipping (Reporting Requirements for Ships Carrying Dangerous or Polluting Cargo) Regulations 1995. - 4.
+This direction does not apply to any vessel under the control of a Pilotage Exemption Certificate holder issued by Brightlingsea Harbour Commissioners.
+A Pilotage Exemption Certificate will assume the duties imposed upon pilots by the Merchant Shipping (Reporting Requirements for Ships Carrying Dangerous or Polluting Cargo) Regulations 1995. - 4.
 It is a legal requirement that pilots/port authorities report any deficiencies which may prejudice the safe navigation of any ship, under merchant Shipping (Port State Control) Regulations 1995.
-A Master or First Mate with a Pilotage Exemption will assume this responsibility. - 5.
-A Master or First Mate that is involved in an incident caused by negligence, or by failure to follow the practices of good seamanship, may be excluded from exemption.
+A Pilotage Exemption certificate holder will assume this responsibility. - 5.
+A Pilotage Exemption certificate holder that is involved in an incident caused by negligence, or by failure to follow the practices of good seamanship, may be excluded from exemption.
 Those excluded from exemption under the above clause may reapply for exemption subject to qualifying voyages being completed under pilotage. - 6.
-Masters or First Mates wishing to apply for a Pilotage Exemption Certificate should request details of requirements from Brightlingsea Harbour Office. - 7.
-This Pilotage Direction cancels Brightlingsea Harbour Commissioners' Pilotage Directions No 1 dated 26th March 2001 and No 2 dated 31 March 2002.
+This Pilotage Direction cancels Brightlingsea Harbour Commissioners' Pilotage Directions No 3 dated 02nd March 2018.

-Addendum to Pilotage Direction No 3
+Addendum to Pilotage Direction No 4